InstaPy/instapy-research/README.md

 - tag_name (only one needed for explore tags)
 - first (amount of nodes to get)
 - after (haven't completely figured out, but looks like this is for the offset, use the cursor field)
+- shortcode (used for the "on posts" queries like "likes on post")

 **[Examples](./custom_endpoint)**
 ```bash